inno-se/the-guide/README.md

 1. Load necessary context into a chat with an LLM.
 1. Load relevant [issue form templates](#issue-form-templates).
-1. Extract epics and Product Backlog Items.
+1. Extract epics and Product Backlog items.
 Sample prompt:

     ```text
     Extract all requirements, features, technical details, investigations from the context.